prikhi/xmonad-config/README.md

   screens.
 * Proper dynamic tagging + autotagging new windows (sometimes assigned tags get fucked in awesome)
+    * Need to write custom XMonad.Prompt that will use DynamicWorkspaces extension to add new workspaces w/ names as expected by IndependentScreens extension.
+Not sure how to make dynamic keybindings to switch to newly created workspaces.
 * Jump to window prompt w/ autocomplete
 * Workspace-specific positioning on init
     * Gimp: Put image in center & toolbars to left & right side, all floating.